Degrees of Iterates of Rational Maps on Normal Projective Varieties: Positivity

-For $k = 1$, $\Cc^1(X) = \nefd^1(X)$, and by definition, the divisor $h$ is ample so it is in the interior of the nef cone and we are done.
-Now suppose that the product of ample divisors $h^i$ lies in the interior of $\Cc^i(X)$ for $i <k$.
+For $i = 1$, $\Cc^1(X) = \nefd^1(X)$, and by definition, the divisor $h$ is ample so it is in the interior of the nef cone and we are done.
+Take a globally generated vector bundle $E$ of rank $r$ on $X$ and consider the induced morphism $\phi$ given by: